JeffMonsalve/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/c2e30548-1993-4d26-ab3d-1ddf417c9056)
 </p>
 <p>
-Ken is creating a ticket using the help topic "Business Critical Outage" because customers are reporting that they’re unable to access mobile banking.
+Karen is creating a ticket using the help topic "Business Critical Outage" because customers are reporting that they’re unable to access mobile banking.
 This categorization helps prioritize the issue and ensures it’s routed to the appropriate team quickly.
 </p>
 <br />